gandralf/japybara/README.markdown

 TO DO
 =====
-I've just started this project, so there are LOTS of things to do, like to provide a (much!) richer DLS, pluggable web drivers (right now, only have an implementation of HtmlUnit), etc.
+I've just started this project, so there are LOTS of things to do, like to provide a (much!) richer DLS, configuration (context, port...), pluggable web drivers (right now, only have an implementation of HtmlUnit), etc.

 Oh, and change its name.
 Japybara is suposed to be something like a java version of capybara... but is ugly as hell.